cartpauj/show-login/readme.txt

 = Can I customize the popup design? =

 Yes!
-You can override the plugin's CSS with your own styles:
+For button colors, use the provided filters (see customization examples below).
+For other styles, you can override the plugin's CSS:

 `
 #show-login-popup {
     max-width: 500px !important;
-}

-#show-login-submit {
-    background: #your-color !important;
 }
 `